JanLahmann/Fun-with-Quantum/README.md

 ---
 ### 4. Hardy's Paradox

 Hardy's Paradox nicely illustrates the fundamental difference of Quantum Mechanics and classical physics.
-Learn about complementary oberservables and why classical logic is not applicable to quantum mechanics.
+Learn about complementary observables and why classical logic is not applicable to quantum mechanics.

 A tutorial that discusses a specific version of the Einstein-Podolsky-Rosen (EPR) Paradox  - implemented by Jan-R. Lahmann & Bengt Wegner using [Qiskit](https://qiskit.org), [binder](https://mybinder.org) and [RISE](https://rise.readthedocs.io/en/stable/), based on an idea in a former version of the [Qiskit Textbook](https://qiskit.org/textbook)